Essential Questions:

 Cases:

-Thinking about Ethical Conflicts
+Thinking about Taking Life

 - Cora Diamond, "Eating Meat and Eating People"